-Sealy Mattress, defends its #1 market share position through lean transformation.
-They were able to avoid migration to low-cost manufacturing regions by increasing flexibility and responsiveness through mixed-model production.
+Sealy Mattress defends its #1 market share position through lean transformation.
+They were able to avoid migration to low-cost manufacturing regions by increasing flexibility and supply chain responsiveness through mixed-model production.

 Awash in a “sea of sameness,” Sealy needed to break away from the pack and offer customers improved products at better prices.
 But while many of their competitors saw China as the low-cost solution, Sealy chose to stay in the U.S. and transform their way of working.
 Along the way, they reduced inventory, freed-up cash, improved their short and long-term strategic plans, and gained important new insight into their business.

 “Keeping production in the U.S. isn’t only patriotic, it’s fundamental to our business strategy..”

 Sealy began their LeanSigma® transformation in a strong position, as the world’s largest bedding manufacturer, holding the number one U.S. market share for over 20 years.
 However, their 26 factories in North America were typical of the entire industry — inefficient batch and queue piece-rate production with mountains of inventory.